 The Type II Commands are the Read Sector and Write Sector commands.
-Prior to loading the Type II Command into the Command Register, the computer loads the Sector Register with the desired sector number.
+Prior to loading the Type II command into the Command Register, the computer loads the Sector Register with the desired sector number.
 Upon receipt of the Type II command, the Busy Status bit is set.
-If the E flag = 1 the command executes after a 30 msec delay.
+If the flag e = 1 the command executes after a 15 msec delay.